Daniel-Berresheim/Ghostgame/README.md

 - dies if movables falls on it
 - dying: the player falls over with an animation and sound; the screen fades out and the level resets
 - some humans have other abilities, which are shown on the sprite; e.g. cannot be possessed
-- will be scared of some actions of the player and from movables
+- will be scared of some actions of the player and from movables and run away
-- can run away in fear
 - maybe they have a value of how likely they are to be afraid
 - this value can be raised if it's dark, etc. and through events
 - adults could have a higher resistance to scary things